Telcoin-Association/telcoin-network/crates/network-libp2p/README.md

 Subscriber publishes committed subdag results as `ConsensusHeader`s.
 These headers comprise the consensus chain.
 Clients use results from worker and primary topics to execute consensus headers.

+## Notes on implementation

+### Adding peers

+Use `Swarm::add_peer_address` is used to associate a Multiaddr with a PeerId in the Swarm's internal peer storage.
+It's useful for informing the Swarm about how it can reach a specific peer.
+This method does not initiate a connection but merely adds the address to the list of known addresses for a peer.
+This is useful to ensure the Swarm has an address for a future connection associated with a peer's id through manual discovery.

+Add peer before dialing by peer id?

+`Gossipsub::add_explicit_peer` directly influences how the Gossipsub protocol considers peers for message propagation.
+When a peer is explicitly added to Gossipsub, it's included in the Gossipsub internal list, which influences the mesh construction for topics and ensures that the peer is considered for message forwarding.